 - Improve the incentives of researchers to conduct careful and responsible data analysis.

 Accepted replications will be published on the 3ie website through the working paper series.

-3ie had invited applications for replications of influential, innovative and controversial impact evaluations from its Candidate List.
-The deadline for submission of applications was 23:59 GMT, April 26, 2013.
-Applicants were required to email the following documents to replication(at)3ieimpact.org.
+We had invited applications for replications of influential, innovative and controversial impact evaluations from its Candidate List.

 For a more detailed overview of the application process, see the complete Request for Proposals.